SpeedyWeather/RainMaker.jl/docs/src/submit.md

 # Submit to the RainMaker challenge

-The easiest is to have a look a existing submissions listed in [List of submissions](@ref).
+The easiest is to have a look a existing submissions listed in [List of submissions](@ref) and get some inspirations what else to change from [RainMaker instructions](@ref).
 Submit by creating a pull request adding a julia script `file_name.jl` in the folder `/submissions` of the repository.
 This script contains your SpeedyWeather model setup including instructions to run the model so that the [RainGauge](@ref) records for 20 days for a 20-day challenge.